thomrs7/ImgHashCommand/README.md

 imghash field=&lt;field| deafaults to img_url&gt;

-    The <b>field<b> passed should contain a full URL.
+    The __field__ passed should contain a full URL.
 Note this can also be 'file://'

 If there is an error of some sort a -1 will be returned.
 See troubleshoting